A large earwig infestation can damage garden crops. As a result, you must get rid of them if you spot many of these pests.

 1. Soapy Water

-Spray the soapy water solution directly on earwigs, and it will kill them not long after.
+Next, spray the soapy water solution directly on earwigs.
+It will kill them on contact.

 2. Diatomaceous Earth (DE)

-Diatomaceous earth works great because it can kill earwigs not long after they come in contact with it.
+Diatomaceous earth works great because it can also kill earwigs after they come into contact with it.

-This is our recommended brand of DE for outdoor use.
-However, it is best to use food-grade diatomaceous earth to get rid of earwigs in your bathroom and other places in your house and personal spaces like mailboxes.
+This DE is our recommended brand for outdoor use.
+Use food-grade diatomaceous earth to kill earwigs in your bathroom and other personal spaces, like mailboxes.

 3. Essential Oils

-This is a repelling rather than a killing method, but everything that keeps earwigs away is useful.
+This remedy is a repelling rather than a killing method, but everything that helps keep earwigs away is helpful.

-The scent of these oils repels earwigs.
-This natural earwig repellent is great for both indoor and outdoor use.
+The scent of these essential oils repels pests like earwigs.
+This natural earwig repellent is excellent for both indoor and outdoor use.

 4. Vinegar